maronows/openthread/src/cli/README_MQTT.md

 Take client to the awake state from the sleeping state.
 In this state device can receive buffered messages from the gateway.

-* timeout: Timeout in ms for whis is the client awake before going asleep.
+* timeout: Maximal timeout in ms for which is the client awake before going asleep.
+After expiration the connection is lost.
+Default retransmission count is still applied.

 ```bash
 > mqtt awake 1000